mccreath/isitup-for-slack/docs/TUTORIAL.md

 This `if` statement will return a message to your user if the token doesn't match, saying it needs to be updated.

-    if($token != 'vnLfaOlI7natbpU5tKQBm5dQ'){ #replace this with the token from your slash command configuration page
+    // replace this with the token from your slash command configuration page

+    if($token != 'vnLfaOlI7natbpU5tKQBm5dQ'){
       $msg = "The token for the slash command doesn't match.
 Check your script.";
       die($msg);
       echo $msg;